JamalMays6/Devices-Exposed-to-the-Internet/README.md

 # 🛡️Internet-Facing VM Brute-Force Simulation

-In this lab, we purposely exposed a virtual machine to the public internet to observe how quickly and how often attackers exploit misconfigurations in real-world environments.
+In this lab, I purposely exposed a virtual machine to the public internet to observe how quickly and how often attackers exploit misconfigurations in real-world environments.

 _**Inception State:**_ the VM (`r3dant-ls-lab6`) is assumed to be private; no alerts or indicators of compromise exist and the security team has not detected any unusual login activity.